knmnyn/hugo-blox/content/authors/zekai/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate Students
+  - Undergraduate / Intern Alumni
 #  - Researchers
 ---

-Luo Xizi is a FYP student joing our group in 2024.